codeasashu/insomnia-oas-converter/README.md

 let spec_dict = spec.as_dict()
 ```

-## SchemaPack
+## SchemaConventer

-SchemaPack is responsible for handling the insomnia input and perform some
+SchemaConventer is responsible for handling the insomnia input and perform some
 validations on it.
 It also exposes a `convert` method, after the validations
 has ran.